elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 ---

-### What are the three methods used to get a substring?
+### What are the three substring methods in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> - substring, substr, and slice methods.</div><br />
+  <div><strong>Interview Response:</strong> The three substring methods in JavaScript are "substring", "substr", and "slice".
-  <div><strong>Technical Response:</strong> There are 3 methods in JavaScript to get a substring, including the substring, substr, and slice methods.<br /><br />
+<br /><br />
   </div>
   </div>
 </details>

 ---

-### Explain the function and syntax of the string slice() method in JavaScript?
+### Can you explain the function of the string slice() method in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The string slice() method returns part of the string from the starting point to (but not including) the end.
-It accepts two arguments, including the start (required) and end points.
+  <div><strong>Interview Response:</strong> The "slice" method extracts a portion of a string and returns it as a new string without altering the original.
+It takes start and end positions as arguments.
 If there is no second argument, then the slice goes to the end of the string.
-You can use a negative number to select from the end of the string.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />